A Three-Dimensional SFT with Sparse Columns: Surfaces in

-In words, the distance of two mats with distinct $\pi_H$-projections is infinite; and the distance between two mats with equal $\pi_H$-projections is the supremum of distances of their $s$-sections, which is defined as in the definition of Hausdorff distance as the supremum of the infima of distances between their strings (in either order), where the distance between two strings is the supremum of the distances between the corresponding function values.
-This means that two mats with the same projection are $\epsilon$-close if each string of first mat is everywhere $\epsilon$-close in the z-direction to some string of the second one, and vice versa.
+In words, the distance of two mats with distinct $\pi_H$-projections is infinite; and the distance between two mats with equal $\pi_H$-projections is the supremum of the Hausdorff distances between their intersections with any vertical column.
+This means that two mats with the same $\pi_H$-projection are $\epsilon$-close if each point of the first mat is $\epsilon$-close to some point of the second mat on the same column, and vice versa.